Cochrane Public Health Review Prioritisation Process

 To determine the priorities of Cochrane Public Health (CPH) in order to:

-- direct potential resource expenditure (including editorial support time) to existing incomplete reviews, updates and planned reviews;
+a. direct potential resource expenditure (including editorial support time) to existing incomplete reviews, updates and planned reviews;

-- decide whether inactive incomplete reviews should be retained; and c) develop new priority topics.
+b. decide whether inactive incomplete reviews should be retained; and c) develop new priority topics.

 The CPH Review Prioritisation and Knowledge Translation Working Group will lead the priority setting process.